Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere: Proof of Theorem

-for some small $\delta>0$.
-We therefore project the entire flow line $\{F_{t}\}$ of the MIWF stereographically from $\sphere^3 \setminus \{(0,0,0,1)\}$ into $\rel^3$, and we shall consider henceforth the sequence of stereographically projected embeddings $\Stereo \circ F_{t_{j_k}}:\Sigma \longrightarrow \rel^3$ instead of the original sequence $\{F_{t_{j_k}}\}$ in the formulation of this last part of the theorem.
+for some sufficiently small $\delta>0$.
+We therefore project the entire flow line $\{F_{t}\}$ of the MIWF stereographically from $\sphere^3 \setminus \{(0,0,0,1)\}$ into $\rel^3$, and we shall consider henceforth the sequence of stereographically projected embeddings $\Stereo \circ F_{t_{j_k}}:\Sigma \longrightarrow \rel^3$ instead of the original sequence $\{F_{t_{j_k}}\}$.
 Using the facts that $\{F_{t}\}$ solves flow equation \eqref{Moebius.flow} and that both the MIWF and the Willmore functional itself are \underline{conformally invariant}, we can compute by means of the chain rule and the additional requirements in \eqref{boendae} for the subsequence $\{F_{t_{j_k}}\}$: